electron/electronjs.org-old/docs/infrastructure.md

 1. A GitHub Action regularly runs `npm run update-source-content`.
 This script pulls all the current English documentation from the stable version of `electron/electron`, as well as the [`locale.yml` file from the website repository](https://github.com/electron/electronjs.org/blob/master/data/locale.yml), and commits that data to the `master` branch.
 2. The Electron [Crowdin project](https://crowdin.com/project/electron) has a GitHub integration set up via [the `glotbot` bot account](https://github.com/glotbot).
 Crowdin pulls the English data directly from the `electron/i18n` GitHub repository and displays it to translators to display.
 3. When new translations are saved in the Crowdin UI, Crowdin (via `glotbot`) opens a PR on the `i18n` repo to update the content in that particular language.
 A GitHub Action automatically merges this pull request on a regular basis.
-4. When a commit is made to the `master` branch of the `i18n` repo, a GitHub Action runs `npm run semantic-release`. `semantic-release` then inspects the commit messages to determine what the next version number should be, and publishes tags to GitHub and a new version of the package to npm.
+4. When a commit is made to the `master` branch of the `i18n` repo, a GitHub Action runs the tests (which builds the new `index.json` file via the `pretest` script, which is not checked in to Git, but is published to npm), and runs `npm run semantic-release`. `semantic-release` then inspects the commit messages to determine what the next version number should be, and publishes tags to GitHub and a new version of the package to npm.

 ## electron-releases